siryus-org/siryus-selenium-scraper-quickstarter/README.md

 - `./logs:/app/logs`: Persists application logs on your host machine for easier debugging and auditing.
 - `./temp_downloads:/app/temp_downloads`: Stores downloaded files outside the container, so you don't lose data on container restarts.
-- `./certs:/app/certs`: (Optional) Mounts SSL certificates for HTTPS support.
-Comment out this line if not using SSL.

 > **Tip:** You can customize the exposed ports and volume paths in `compose.yaml` as needed for your infrastructure.